-- Social media may facilitate contagion and clusters by spreading suicidal thoughts and acts, however it may also have a positive role in supporting people at risk for suicide (Swedo et al. 2020; Brown et al. 2020; Fu et al. 2013) - Memorial pages may also lead to social contagion and facilitate the rapid spread of information about deaths by suicide in the community (Robertson et al, 2012).
+- Social media may facilitate contagion and clusters by spreading suicidal thoughts and acts, however it may also have a positive role in supporting people at risk for suicide (Kline et al. 2023; Swedo et al. 2020; Brown et al. 2020; Fu et al. 2013) - Memorial pages may also lead to social contagion and facilitate the rapid spread of information about deaths by suicide in the community (Robertson et al. 2012).